zoeskan/MCB185/unit5-containers.md

 In this function, capital `P` and `Q` stand for probability distributions while `p` and `q` represent individual values.
-This example follows more of a math convention than software engineering.
+This example follows more of a math convention for naming variable (single letters) than software engineering (descriptive names).
 Given the K-L is so commonly described by P and Q, this seems fitting.

 Note the use of `zip()` on line 3 that simultaneously retrieves probabilities from `P` and `Q`.
 It is assumed that `P` and `Q` are containers with the same length (and also that they sum up to 1 and don't have zeros or negative numbers).
+Again, maybe you can improve the function?

 Lines 6 and 7 create containers to hold the probability distributions. `p1` is defined as a list while `p2` is defined as a tuple.
 That's okay because both